Case Studies

-Here we’ll be speaking specifically about social media influencers, in particular those on Instagram.
+Here we’ll be speaking specifically about social media influencers, particularly those on Instagram.
 So the big question is: how can you find influencers on Instagram?
 Check trending hashtags on Instagram, there the platform will show you the most popular content (typically made by influencers) attached to that hashtag – meaning a gateway to a trove of influencers.

 Because Influencers normally receive some sort of payment there is considered a form of paid media rather than earned media.